emqx/emqx-plugin-sdv/README.md

 If a `'DOWN'` message is received from the subscriber, the dispatcher will remove the subscriber from the inflight table.
 The next `maybe_send` notification will be sent to the dispatcher pool after the vehicle reconnects and send heartbeat again.

+## Security Considerations

+Topics matching `$SDV-FANOUT/#` should only be allowed by SDV platform fanout message publishers.
+ACL rules should be added to ensure this.

 ## TODO

 - [ ] Garbage collection for the fanout ids and data.